Volunteer with LGBT Ireland

 It’s the only fully LGBT+ staffed helpline in the country so all the volunteers will be able to identify in some way with what you’re going through.

 The volunteering with LGBT Ireland has been rewarding, its nice to be connected with volunteers from around the country as part of a national network.
-The Annual Conference is always a great opportunity to meet everyone and build lasting friendships and connections.
+The Annual Volunteer Conference in October is always a great opportunity to meet everyone and build lasting friendships and connections.